hrynS/who-wants-to-be-a-millionaire/GAME_CONFIG.md

 - **level**: `Integer`.
 Echoes the level identifier, reinforcing the question's placement in the game.
 - **question**: `String`.
 The actual question text presented to the player.
 - **answers**: `Array`.
 An array of objects, each representing a possible answer choice.
-- **correctAnswer**: `Array`.
+- **correctAnswers**: `Array`.
 An array containing the correct answer identifier(s), linking directly to the 'option' field in answers.

 ### Answers Array